ndbroadbent/turbo-sprockets-rails3/README.md

 Run `bundle` to install the gem, and you're done!

 Test it out by running `rake assets:precompile`.
-When it's finished, your `public/assets/manifest.yml` file should include a `:source_digests` hash for your assets.
+When it's finished, you should see a new file at `public/assets/sources_manifest.yml`, which includes the source fingerprints for your assets.

 Go on, run `rake assets:precompile` again, and it should be a whole lot faster than before.